CityOfPhiladelphia/simplehmis/README.md

 Finally, load information specific to your structure.
 This could include: partner projects, project staff, etc. For information on doing that, run `src/manage.py load_projects -h`.
 As a superuser user you can always add this data manually.
 You can create a new superuser with the `src/manage.py createsuperuser` command.

 For testing convenience, you can load some test data if you just want to get started.
 This includes a few projects, an intake staff user with username `'intake-admin'`, and two project staff users with usernames `'project-admin1'` and `'project-admin2'`.
-All test users have password `'password'`.

     src/manage.py loaddata hmis-test-data.yaml